evalisharu/EvalAI/docs/source/submission.md

 * Creates a connection with RabbitMQ by using the connection parameters specified in `settings.RABBITMQ_PARAMETERS`.

-* After the connection is successfully created, creates an exchange with the name `evalai_submissions` and two queues, one for processing submission message namely `submission_task_queue`, and other for getting add challenge message.
+* After the connection is successfully created,  it then creates an exchange with the name `evalai_submissions` and two queues, one for processing submission message is  namely `submission_task_queue`, and the other is for getting the add challenge message.

 * `submission_task_queue` is then bound with the routing key of `submission.*.*` and add challenge message queue is bound with a key of `challenge.add.*`
 Whenever a queue is bound to a exchange with any key, it will route the message to the corresponding queue as soon as the exchange receives a message with a key.